-What was shocking, difficult, disturbing to the human mind, and incomprehensible was Jesus speaking literally!
+What was shocking, difficult, disturbing to the human mind and incomprehensible was Jesus speaking literally!

 Fly to Heaven

-Even after the miracles Jesus performed, many disciples were in such “disbelief” that Jesus had to make a statement to legitimize himself that he is the Son of God and can do anything, like ascend to heaven.
+Even after the miracles Jesus performed, many disciples were in such “disbelief” that Jesus had to make a statement to legitimize himself that he is the Son of God and can do anything, like ascend to Heaven.

-Verse 62: What if you see the son of man ascend to where he was before?
+Verse 62: “What if you were to see the Son of Man ascending to where he was before?”

-Is ascending to heaven incomprehensible, supernatural?
+Is ascending to Heaven incomprehensible, supernatural?
 YES

 So is bread becoming literal flesh!